There are many reasons why you might be curious about me.

 I’d most likely not be an ideal therapist if you recently sought residential treatment for severe eating disorders-related issues or required a psychiatric residential care for suicidal ideation.

 I also do not provide services for child/ren younger than 11 years of age.
 If you’re seeking therapy for your child 12 years of age or older, please feel free to reach out to me.
+But I’m happy to help you connect to other psychotherapist if you’re looking for a child therapist.
+Please reach out for referrals!

 Philosophy and approach